Our verdict

 The Dame 8 has strategic cushioning

-Based on the general users' feedback, the Dame 8's Bounce Pro delivers a more pleasant cushioning experience than the Dame 7's Lighstrike.
-It provides a lot of compression in the heel and felt "hella bouncy," according to an expert.
-Another reviewer also reports that the Bounce Pro feels "springier and more responsive than Boost."
+Based on our wear tests, the Dame 8's Bounce Pro delivers a more pleasant cushioning experience than the Dame 7's Lighstrike.
+It provides a lot of compression in the heel and feels really bouncy.
+In our subjective opinion, the Bounce Pro also feels springier and more responsive than the Boost.

 adidas-dame-8-bounce-pro-cushioning.JPG

-The Bounce Pro setup is also described as firmer in the forefoot, giving the wearers a pleasant mix of court feel and impact protection.
+The Bounce Pro setup is also firmer in the forefoot, giving us a pleasant mix of court feel and impact protection.

-In addition to this, the transitioning from one step to another felt "fluid" and "extremely smooth" according to the playtesters.
+In addition to this, the transition from one step to another felt fluid and extremely smooth.

 Measuring the heel portion of the midsole, we can definitely confirm that it is on the soft side.
 Compared to the rest of our lab-tested basketball shoes, the Dame 8 is 34% softer under the heel.